oyvindja/carpuzzle/README.md

 ## The results

 Solving board #38 is implemented as part of the pytest.
-The resuts were:
+The results were:

 ```
 Minimized the move_count